lukasschwab/tiir/README.md

 + I'm gravitating towards single-method interfaces; [thanks Eli Bendersky.](https://eli.thegreenplace.net/2023/the-power-of-single-method-interfaces-in-go/)
 + I'm moving most of the `text.Text` manipulation into `text`, even if it only has a single caller.
 It's nice to put the pluggable types in one place.
 You shouldn't need `pkg/edit` to override its built-in editors.
     + Ultimately, the cmd dependencies on `pkg/edit` may get moved to `tir`... or wherever we do the config processing.
++ I'm leaning hard on interfaces.
+Conveniently, Jimmy Koppel posted a bit on their importance: https://www.pathsensitive.com/2023/03/modules-matter-most-for-masses.html
++ Question: am I over-modularizing?
+I should look at the graph and see if I have modules with single dependents.
++ Text is its own module to avoid cyclical dependencies between pkg/store and pkg/tir.
+    + Do I move this to a proto definition eventually?
+If yes, I can maybe move the various helpers from pkg/text into pkg/tir.